 Just as essential to achieving a streak-free surface is the technique you employ.
 To make the job easier, you should start by tackling dried toothpaste or any other spots that require a bit more elbow grease.
 Wipe these away using a little rubbing alcohol before you clean the rest of the mirror and you’ll prevent smearing.
 Once you’ve removed the stubborn spots, fold your microfiber cloth into a square.
 Spray glass cleaner in an even mist across the cloth’s entire surface, then start at the top corner of the mirror and wipe in a zig-zag pattern.
 If the cloth becomes too wet, flip it over to the dry side and finish.

 A clean mirror that’s free from streaks is the focal point of your bathroom.
-Follow these tips and you’ll ensure that nothing gets between you and your sparkling reflection.
+Follow these tips on how to clean mirrors without streaks and you’ll ensure that nothing gets between you and your sparkling reflection.